iota-community/I3-IOTA/README.md

 **This workshop includes step-by-step instructions for buying and selling data on the I3 Marketplace**

-<a href="pubs/I3-Onramp.pdf">Presentation from the Aug-2019 I3 Intelligent-Integrated IoT
+Researchers at USC and IOTA teamed up to conduct experiments building IoT Devices and connecting them to the I3 Marketplace so they could buy and sell sensor data.
+They stored data in the IOTA Tangle.
+The results were demonstrated at the <a href="pubs/I3-Onramp.pdf">Aug-2019 I3 Intelligent-Integrated IoT Conference and Workshop hosted by USC</a>

-Conference and Workshop hosted by USC</a> showing an intelligent-Integrated IOT demo of buying and selling sensor data using the I3 Data Marketplace and IOTA
+In this workshop, you can learn to build your own IoT Device, connect it to I3 Marketplace, and store data in the Tangle.

-<h3>Step 1:  Build an IoT device</h3>
+<h3>Step 1:  Building your IoT device</h3>

-Click on the IoT Device that you want to build to see the tutorial for that device
+Click on the IoT Device that you want to build to see the tutorial for that device.
+AstroPiOTA and EnviroPhat are easy to build because you snap together two components.
+CO2-TVOC requires connecting a few wires.
+Autonomous Gardener has multiple components with a more complex wiring scheme.

 <img src="sensors.png" width=900 height=450 alt="Sensors" usemap="#sensormap">
 <map name="sensormap">